hapax/hapax.github.io/assets/exponential.md

 ---

-*Exercise 3.* A sample of uranium 235 awaits testing.
+*Exercise 3.* A sample of Uranium-235 awaits testing.
 It has a *half-life* of $\lambda = 700$ million years, meaning that if there is a lump of $N$ uranium 235 atoms, half will disappear after a time $\lambda$.